 This declaration by Carl Orff, in his “De temporum fine comoedia – Das Spiel vom Ende der Zeiten – Vigilia”, is made clear here:

 Audio: Godela Orff guides listeners through “De temporum fine Comoedia” by Carl Orff

 Godela Orff wanted to open up this difficult and complex work to a wider audience.
 Working with composer and director Michael Rüggeberg, she oversaw an interpretation of the work on the basis of the premiere at the Salzburg Festival on 20 August 1973, conducted by Herbert von Karajan, directed by August Everding, and produced by Gerhart Lenssen.

 A farewell to her father

 The final days of Carl Orff’s life began.
-Godela was with her father until his death.
+Godela visited her father at the clinic as often as she could and accompanied him until his death.

 Visiting her son in California

 In the mid-1990s, Godela Orff travelled to visit her son in California.
 She wanted to see Christoph’s new home and his house in Santa Barbara.
 I also flew over for Christmas and New Year in 1995/1996.
 We were treated to so many spectacular experiences with Christoph.
 He pulled out all the stops – he wanted us to see “everything” and explore what was important to him in his chosen home.
 We enjoyed days packed with unforgettable impressions.
 Here are a selection of documents from his Californian institute with Christoph’s comments:

 We also visited the Pacific Ocean!